-Q. How is the imagery being collected and processed?
+Q. How is the catastrophe response imagery collected and processed?

-Vexcel and the aerial mapping companies have coordinated the collection of dozens of AOI (areas of interest), and gotten priority access to fly these areas as weather conditions have allowed.
-Following collection, the aerial mapping firms are rapidly processing the large volumes of collected data using Vexcel’s UltraMap workflow software to produce and upload the geo-referenced imagery the following day after collection.
-Vexcel has been working closely with the coalition to identify key areas where imagery is most needed, distinguishing between the benefits of vertical and oblique imagery for given areas, and has established a website to provide up to date status on the collection and availability of the imagery and datasets, as it is unfolding.
-An additional and key member of the coalition is the global leader of GIS software, ESRI, who is providing a custom, web-based ArcGIS application to view the imagery through a web browser on any desktop PC, tablet or mobile device.
+A. Following collection, the aerial mapping firms rapidly process the large volumes of collected data using Vexcel’s workflow software to produce and upload the geo-referenced imagery the following day after collection.
+The GIC works closely with insurers and emergency responders to identify key areas where imagery is most needed, distinguishing between the benefits of vertical and 360° imagery for given areas, and has established a website to provide up to date status on the collection and availability of the imagery and datasets, as it is unfolding.
+The data is made available to users through a custom, web-based ESRI ArcGIS application accessible via a web browser on any desktop PC, tablet or mobile device.

 Q. What does the web application provide users?

-The web application will allow for searching on address or POI, taking accurate measurements, viewing side-by-side imagery (before/after), and viewing oblique along with corresponding ortho imagery.
+A. The web application allows for searching on address or POI, taking accurate measurements, viewing side-by-side imagery (before/after), and viewing 360° imagery along with corresponding ortho imagery.
 The web app also enables viewing additional information (public and private) layered on top of the imagery.

 Q. Who can access the imagery using the application?

-High-priority users are the Red Cross, FEMA, all Federal/state/local resources, major NGOs, community organizations and insurers.
-Meanwhile, public and non-priority users will have access to the GIC open-access web site.
+A. High-priority users are the Red Cross, FEMA, all Federal/state/local resources, major NGOs, community organizations and insurers.
+Meanwhile, public and non-priority users have access to the GIC open-access web site.

 Q. What does the GIC web site provide?

-Q. What is the difference between vertical and oblique imagery?
+Q. What is the difference between vertical and 360° (oblique) imagery?

-Vertical imagery, otherwise known as nadir, captures scenes from a straight down perspective allowing a flat “rooftop” view of a location.
-Oblique imagery captures scenes from a 45-degree view, allowing you to see building facades and entrances.
-This data is being collected at high resolutions of 3” for oblique and 3-6” for vertical.
+A. Vertical imagery, otherwise known as nadir, captures scenes from a straight down perspective allowing a flat “rooftop” view of a location.
+360° oblique imagery captures scenes from a 45° angle, allowing you to see building facades and entrances and from all cardinal directions (360°).